-Launching this October, Hurry Slowly is a new podcast — hosted by Jocelyn K. Glei — about how pacing yourself is the key to being more productive, creative, and resilient.
+Hurry Slowly is a new podcast — hosted by Jocelyn K. Glei — about how pacing yourself is the key to avoiding burnout, improving your productivity, and activating your creative mind.

 Pushing back against the conventional wisdom that “busy is better,” Hurry Slowly explores how we make smarter decisions, feel more comfortable taking risks, and manage our attention more intelligently when we learn to take our time.